A last push, then a long wait in NYC mayoral primary

 Of the top contenders, either Garcia or Wiley would be city’s first female mayor if elected.
 Adams or Wiley would be the second Black mayor.
 Yang would be the city’s first Asian American mayor.

-Yang and Garcia formed an alliance in the campaign’s last days in an apparent effort to use the ranked voting system to block Adams.
+Yang and Garcia formed an alliance in the campaign’s last days in an apparent effort to use the ranked voting system to block Adams, each telling supporters to rank the other high on their ballot.
+Adams accused his two rivals of purposely trying to block a Black candidate.

-“If you support me, please make sure to also support Kathryn Garcia on your ballot,” Yang said at one of several joint campaign events last weekend.
-“She’s an outstanding public servant.”

-Adams accused his two rivals of “saying we can’t trust a person of color to be the mayor of the city of New York.”

 Neither Sliwa nor Mateo has much of a chance to win the November general election in a city where registered Democrats outnumber Republicans by 7 to 1.